The Tribe of Reuben

 An Inheritance East of the Jordan

 Before Israel crossed into Canaan, Reuben and Gad saw that the lands east of the Jordan were good for livestock.
-They had many herds, and the land was suitable for them [Numbers 32:1-5].
 Their request made practical sense, but Moses heard a spiritual danger.
-Would they settle down while their brothers still had battles ahead of them?
+Would they settle down while their brothers still had battles ahead?
 Would they discourage Israel as the unbelieving spies once had done?
-[Numbers 32:6-15].
+Reuben and Gad answered by promising to cross armed before Israel until the other tribes received their inheritance, and Moses accepted the request with a sober warning that failure would be sin against the Lord [Numbers 32:1-42].

 Reuben’s land lay east of the Jordan, south of Gad, in territory associated with the former kingdom of Sihon, including places such as Aroer, Dibon, Heshbon, Nebo, and Beth-peor [Joshua 13:15-23].
-Bezer in the wilderness, in Reuben’s region, became a city of refuge [Deuteronomy 4:43; Joshua 20:8].
+Bezer in the wilderness, in Reuben’s region, became a city of refuge [Deuteronomy 4:43] [Joshua 20:8].

 The land was a gift, but it was also a test.
 Reuben lived on the frontier, separated from much of Israel by the Jordan and exposed to pressures from surrounding peoples.